Skip to content

 requested_owner_id (str): The name of the owner of the collection {collection_id}.

-user_login (str): The owner of the key linked to the request.
+user_login (str): The owner of the apikey or oauth2 cookie linked to the request.

 owner_prefix (bool): True if the collection IDs are prefixed by their collection <owner>_